Tokyo to Kyoto, and all the yakitori in between

 There are currently no scheduled departures on our Japan Real Food Adventure trip.
 If you are interested in other trips in the region visit one of the links below.

 1. A Single Supplement is currently not available for this trip due to limited rooms at many of our properties.

 2. While we endeavour to cater for specific dietary requirements, some meals and food activities are set in advance and may be difficult to adjust.
 Please advise us of any dietary requirements at the time of booking so that we can ensure you’ll enjoy this trip.

-5. A 7 day Japan Rail Pass is included in the price of your trip (validated on Day 3).
+4. A 7 day Japan Rail Pass is included in the price of your trip (validated on Day 3).
 For those wishing to stay and travel longer in Japan after the trip, a Japan Rail Pass extension (total 14 days or 21 days) is available for purchase at time of booking.
-Please note that you can't purchase the rail pass or extension after arriving in Japan.
+You can't purchase the rail pass or extension after arriving in Japan.

-6. It is essential you pack light and compact for rail travel in Japan.
+5. It is essential that you pack light and compact for rail travel in Japan.
 There are size restrictions for luggage on Shinkansen trains.
-Luggage over 160–250 cm may require an additional JPY1000 fee per train journey.
-Luggage over 251 cm will NOT be permitted on the Shinkansen trains.
-Please notify your group leader at the welcome meeting if your luggage is over 160–250 cm so they can make the necessary arrangements.
+Luggage from 160cm to 250cm may require an additional JPY1000 oversize luggage fee per train journey.
+Luggage over 251cm will NOT be permitted on the Shinkansen trains at all.
+Please notify your tour leader at your Welcome Meeting if your luggage is from 160cm to 250cm so they can make the necessary arrangements.

 Want an in-depth insight into this trip?
 Essential Trip Information provides a detailed itinerary, visa info, how to get to your hotel, what's included - pretty much everything you need to know about this adventure and more.View Essential Trip Information